-We offer individual, family, and group counseling services integrating art therapy, narrative practices, trauma informed care, and Eye Movement Desensitization and Reprocessing (EMDR).
-We invite you to come and explore the studio and learn more about our services.
+We invite you to come and explore the studio at the QT Ranch and learn more about our -integrative services.
 In concert with principles from Person-Centered Care Planning, we value collaboration, active participation, self-determination, and “community” inclusion in the treatment planning process (Tondora, Miller, & Davidson, 2001).

 To learn more about services, please contact Elizabeth Warson at Elizabeth@healingpathwaysllc.com or (970) 222-4674.

 In general, per session fee for individual (EMDR/art therapy/counseling) and family therapy (art therapy) is $120 for 60 min.
 Equine Facilitated Psychotherapy is a 60 min. session with one or two facilitators; the fee is $100/facilitator.
 Group therapy is a less expensive option at $50/90 min. session.
 We do not offer a reduced fee; however, when we have a graduate intern on site, the rate is $50/hour.
 Please note, these student-led sessions involve direct supervision from a licensed professional counselor.
 Art supplies and related materials are included in the stated fees.

 As an “out-of-network” provider for most insurance companies, we can provide you with an invoice with the proper billing information for you to submit to your insurance company.
 Reimbursement is not guaranteed and it is highly recommended that you contact your insurance company to inquire about their policy.
 Please note, we do not bill out-of-network insurance companies directly and payment is expected at the end of each session.
 We accept cash, check, and credit cards (Visa, Master Card, American Express, Discover, and PayPal).

 Managing member Elizabeth Warson is an “in-network” provider for the Poudre School District Employee Assistance Services (EAS), Anthem BlueCross BlueShield, Crime Victim Compensation Program, Colorado Division of Vocational Rehabilitation, and Foundation 1023 (first responders).
 Healing Pathways, LLC handles billing services for all in-network insurance companies and third-party payment processors.
 Please continue to check out website for insurance panel updates.